kamjin1996/AnswerQuickly/README.md

 ## Thanks

-This codebase is a fork from the original amazing work by qiayue The wonderful MoonRide who also maintains an amazing fork!
+This codebase is a fork from the original amazing work by qiayue's [GitBase](https://github.com/qiayue/gitbase), The wonderful qiayue who also maintains an amazing repo!
 The codebase starts from an GitBase.
 (And they use MIT license.)

 ## License